electrotype/vscode-windows-explorer-context-menu/README.md

 # VSCode - Windows Explorer Context Menu

-Visual Studio Code extension that opens the Windows Explorer context menu.
+Visual Studio Code extension that opens the Windows Explorer context menu (also called "*shell context menu*").
 You can use it for many things, one of them being to manage your projects using [TortoiseGit](https://tortoisegit.org/) or [TortoiseSVN](https://tortoisesvn.net/).

 The extension adds some options to VSCode's context menu.
 In the `Explorer` panel, two options are added :